Dash-Industry-Forum/Events/event.bs.md

 player, and in IDL such as the OMG IDL or WebIDL.
 For example, the subscribeEvent() method as defined below may be mapped to the existing **on(type,listener,scope)** method as defined for the dash.js under **MediaPlayerEvents**.

-The state diagram of the DASH player associated with the API is shown below in Figure 8:
+The state diagram of the DASH player associated with the API is shown below in Figure 6:
 <figure>
   <img src="Images/eventsubscriptionstatediagram.png" />
-  <figcaption>State Diagram of the DASH player for the event/timed metadata API.
+  <figcaption>Figure 6: State Diagram of the DASH player for the event/timed metadata API.
 </figcaption></figure>

 The scope of the above state diagram is the entire set of